MatteoGuadrini/Butterfly-Backup/docs/source/index.rst

       --force, -O           Force an action without prompt --no-color, -w        Remove color into terminal
       --explain-error, -x   Print python traceback
-      --keytype, -k         Kind of private/public key to use (rsa or ed25519)

    Init configuration:
       --new, -n             Generate new configuration